rossant/galry/README.md

 the most optimized possible way of rendering data.

-Helper functions are also included for common tasks such as displaying lines, points, polygons, textures, sprites, and text.
+Helper functions are also included for common tasks such as displaying lines, points, polygons, textures, point sprite textures, 3D meshes, and text.

 ### Custom interactivity